 Spike Witwicky in the IDW Transformers is nothing like his G1 cartoon predecessor.
 While in the G1 cartoon, he is undoubtedly a good guy and aids the Autobots, in the comic, he is an utter jerk to many, and has a more sinister, hidden goal for aiding the Autobots.

 Transformers: Last Stand of the Wreckers: Overlord's appearance in Masterforce had him as a Proud Warrior Race Guy, and honorable enough to turn on his evil boss and help the heroes.
-His appearance in the Classics community had him as a straight up villain, and Decepticon conqueror, but predating that was his appearance in LSTOTW.
-In Wreckers he is one of the most depraved Decepticons ever, murdering populations of creatures, pitting Autobot prisoners against each other and his own troops for his amusement, and then executing all of them so they can't be rescued.
+His appearance in the Classics community had him as a straight up villain, and Decepticon conqueror, but that pales in comparison to his appearance in LSTOTW (and later MTMTE), where he is one of the most depraved Decepticons ever, murdering populations of creatures, pitting Autobot prisoners against each other and his own troops for his amusement, and then executing all of them so they can't be rescued.

 Transformers: More than Meets the Eye: Has Star Saber, once the heroic leader of the Autobots in the Victory Cartoon, his IDW portrayal has him as a religious fanatic who once attempted an atheist Holocaust.
 He works for the Big Bad to bring about the end of the "impure" transformers and he kills Dai Atlas, whom he had religious disagreements with.